Ahmadiyya by country

 According to the World Christian Encyclopedia, the Ahmadiyya movement is the fastest growing Islamic group as of the early 21st century.
 The country with the largest Ahmadiyya population is Pakistan, with an estimated 4 million Ahmadi Muslims.
 Excluding small nations, the country with the largest proportion of Ahmadi Muslims to the wider Muslim population is Ghana, standing at 16%.
 The country with the highest percentage of the overall population is Sierra Leone standing at over 8%.

 The population is almost entirely contained in the single, organized and united movement, commonly referred to as the Ahmadiyya Muslim Community (AMC), headed by the Khalifa.
 The other is the Lahore Ahmadiyya Movement, a separatist group which, though historically significant, has failed to attract a sizeable following representing less than 0.2% of the total Ahmadiyya population.

 Countries

 Maps

 The following maps summarize the data presented in the table below.

 Table

 The following figures display estimates of the number of Ahmadi Muslims and their percentages by country.
 However, it does not list all the countries with the Ahmadiyya presence.
-In particular, it does not list a number of countries which have a large presence of Ahmadis.
-This includes Benin, Burkina Faso, Ivory Coast, Guinea, The Gambia and a number of Arab States.